-For those in search of employment, the internet is probably the best starting point.
-Job portals provide insight into the types of jobs available in Utrecht and the salary an expat could hope to get.
-Job agencies can also assist job seekers.
+For those seeking employment, the internet is probably the best starting point.
+Job portals provide insight into the types of jobs available in Utrecht and the salary range an expat should expect.
+Employment agencies can also assist job hunters.

-Although Utrecht’s job market is certainly growing rapidly, it still does not have the international presence that expats would find in the Dutch capital, Amsterdam.
+Although Utrecht’s job market is growing rapidly, it still does not have the international presence that expats would find in the Dutch capital, Amsterdam.
 So, while it may not be a formal requirement for expats to speak Dutch, it will definitely set them apart from the competition and help them get a foot in the door.

 Non-EU citizens will require a work permit to take up a job offer in the Netherlands.
-In many cases, this involves their employer having to prove that the position has been advertised locally but wasn't filled by either a Dutch or EU citizen cannot adequately fill the position.
+This usually involves their employer proving a Dutch or EU citizen cannot adequately fill the position.

 ►Check out the Doing Business in the Netherlands for more information about the country's working environment